Intelligent Agent eXecution Tracker (IAXT)

 File contents

 IAXT records that files changed, not what changed.
 A subtle code-level backdoor looks like any other edit.
-Defence: git diff after the session.
+Defense: git diff after the session.

 File reads